Dámaso Marte: Chicago White Sox

-A notable achievement for him was being the winning pitcher in what was then the longest game in World Series history, Game 3 of the 2005 World Series.
-In that game, he tossed 1.2 scoreless innings and struck out three batters in the 14 inning win over the Houston Astros.
+In 2005, Marte went 3–4 with a 3.77 ERA in 451/3 innings pitched for the division-winning White Sox.
+Marte was the winning pitcher in what was then the longest game in World Series history, Game 3 of the 2005 World Series.
+Having only one appearance during the postseason run to that point (in which he allowed all three hitters he faced to reach base), Marte came on in a tie game in the 13th inning and tossed 12/3 scoreless innings, striking out three batters in the eventual 14-inning win over the Houston Astros.
 The White Sox would then win the World Series against the Astros in 4 games.

 Second stint with Pirates

 On December 8, 2005, the White Sox traded Marte back to the Pittsburgh Pirates in exchange for Rob Mackowiak.
 Marte made three relief appearances in the World Baseball Classic for the Dominican Republic in 2006 but was shut down after experiencing shoulder inflammation.
 In the regular season, he lost seven straight games as a reliever but still averaged 9.7 strikeouts per nine innings pitched.